![]() | |

 Eventually,

 their path came to a ‘T’ and Dr. Mikiska turned left.
-A set of stairs led
+A set of stairs led farther

-further down another dreary hallway.
+down another dreary hallway.

 “How